This article may contain links from our affiliate partners. Please read how we make money!

 How to Store Food Without a Fridge

 Meal prep fans who don’t have much fridge space should consider other ways of keeping meal prep recipes on hand without spoiling.
-Here are three ways our grandparents or great-grandparents’ meal prepped.
+Here are three ways my grandparents or great-grandparents’ meal prepped.

 Without a fridge to keep perishable food safe, dehydrating or drying out food is a feasible option, especially for camping and traveling.